 Riders sometimes require additional premium payments.

-Terminal illness, chronic illness, and long-term care riders are three of the most popular and useful riders.
+Terminal illness, chronic illness, and long-term care riders are three of the most popular and useful riders which can sometimes be referred to as Living Benefits.

 A terminal illness rider accelerates a policy’s death benefit in the event the insured individual is diagnosed with a terminal illness (usually defined as 12 months to live or less).